DevXGroup/devx-web/CONTENT_GUIDELINES.md

 # Impressive Content and Animations

 "refernce https://reactbits.dev as a good source of animated components and act as atop notch staff and architecture software develpers and group of talented designers to create trully unique pages that represent our work as a all in one agency that can earn trust."

+# gitbub commit message

+"alaways should assign author as Max Sheikhizadeh and remove any "Claude" mentioning any where